-How to Create an Effective Customer Incentive Program
+How to Build an Effective Customer Incentive Program in 5 Easy Steps

 The average American household has signed up for 21.9 loyalty cards or customer incentive programs, according to a study done by research firm Colloquy.

 But these programs aren’t always effective at influencing customer behavior and creating customer loyalty.
 A customer incentive program must stand out from the competition in order to work for your business.

 1. Decide What You Want to Achieve